1871fotc/fotc/snippets/conditions-of-entry.md

+## Before you start the walk

+Before you start the walk, wear comfortable shoes, use sun protection, carry water, and read the Brisbane City Council Cemeteries - Conditions of Entry.

 ???+ warning "Brisbane City Council Cemeteries - Conditions of Entry"

     Brisbane City Council seeks your assistance to maintain a safe and peaceful environment for all visitors to enjoy visiting our City Cemeteries.